apotoczek/apotoczek.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: Adam Potoczek
-description: allemain | software and cloud engineering
+description: ALLEMAIN - Software and Cloud Engineering
 layout: home
 ---